pawarharsha474/Soln-Arc-AWS/README.md

-# Soln-Arc-AWS
+# Soln-Arc-AWS-Examples
-practicals of  solution architect of exampro
+practicals of  solution architect course from exampro